Home » Recipes » Side Dishes » Spaghetti Aglio E Olio Recipe

 What to Serve with Spaghetti Aglio E Olio

-Enjoy pasta aglio e olio as a main with a salad or a slice or two of crusty sourdough or garlic bread for soaking up every last drop.
-This dish also makes a delicious side to mains like grilled shrimp, seared scallops, herb crusted chicken, or air fryer pork chops.
-And if you’re making it for a dinner party, a chilled glass of white wine like Pinot Grigio or Sauvignon Blanc ties it all together beautifully.
+Enjoy pasta aglio e olio as a main with Italian salad and a slice or two of crusty sourdough or garlic bread for soaking up every last drop.
+This dish also makes a delicious side to mains like grilled shrimp, seared scallops, air fryer stuffed chicken breast, herb crusted chicken, or air fryer pork chops.

 More Easy Sides To Try